 - What to Do In Between Watering Cycles

 - The Role of Water in Plant Health and Development

 When to Water Aglaonemas

-Generally, Chinese Evergreens prefer soil that dries out slightly before the next watering.
+In my experience, the best aglaonema soil base needs to be well-draining and dry out a little in-between each watering cycle.
 The soil should not be left to dry out completely, but it shouldn’t always remain moist either.
 A balance is needed to ensure the plant has consistent access to water when it needs it, without sitting in water for long periods.

-The go-to signal to water your Aglaonema is a dry top layer of soil.
+My go-to signal to water an Aglaonema is a dry top layer of soil.
 When the visible soil surface is dry, check the moisture levels about 3 inches down.
-As soon as this top section of soil dries out, it’s time to water again.
+As soon as this top section of soil dries out, I know it’s time to water again.

 More structural varieties are less vocal about their watering needs and may only indicate a more severe problem when the leaf edges begin to turn yellow.